 Ken Rizzo on bass, Greg Landes on drums, Justin Rothberg on guitar, and Noelle Rueschman on Reeds.

-An Unbalanced Mind is a fabulous musical theater production with singing, dancing, and live music provided by great musicians.
-The show boasts marvelous costuming, choreography, lighting, and sound in a marvelous intimate theater space.
+An Unbalanced Mind is a fabulous musical theater production with great musicians providing singing, dancing, and live music.
+The show boasts marvelous costuming, choreography, lighting, and sound in a marvelous, intimate theater space.

-I caught up to critic Elizabeth Ann Foster and Seth Bisen-Hersch, Author, and Composer of the new musical Love Quirks.
+I caught up with critic Elizabeth Ann Foster and Seth Bisen-Hersch, Author and Composer of the new musical Love Quirks.